 Contact Information for SLP State Licensure in Michigan

-The Michigan Department of Licensing and Regulatory Affairs (LARA) is the umbrella organization overseeing professional licensing—including SLP licensing—in the state.
-Visit the LARA website for more information about SLP state licensure.
+The Michigan Department of Licensing and Regulatory Affairs (LARA) is the umbrella organization overseeing professional licensing, including SLP licensing, in the state.
+For Michigan SLP licensing requirements, applications, and forms, use LARA’s Speech-Language Pathology licensing page.

 Michigan SLP Licensing Board Oversight

-SLP licensure in Michigan is managed by the Michigan Board of Speech-Language Pathology, which is a part of LARA.
+SLP licensure in Michigan is overseen by the Michigan Board of Speech-Language Pathology within LARA’s Bureau of Professional Licensing.
 More information about licensing requirements can be found on their website.

 Michigan Speech Language Hearing Association